0of/cloc-sys/README.md

 HTTP API gathers the counting result

 ## cloc-scheduler
+scheduling pending and cancenllation requests and starting the task in container and removing the one needs to be cancelled

 ## cloc-task
 counting task running in container written in Nodejs and submit the result to reporter